GoldenCherro/challenge/README.md

-# Eron Movies Challenge - Fullstack Developer Assessment
+# Movies Challenge - Fullstack Developer Assessment

 A modern, responsive web application for browsing and filtering movies released after 2010 by acclaimed directors.